-We have audited the financial statements of Tulsa County Public Facilities Authority (the Authority) as of and for the year ended December 31, 2009, and have issued our report thereon dated August 20, 2010.
+We have audited the financial statements of Tulsa County Public Facilities Authority (the Authority) as of and for the years ended December 31, 2010 and 2009, and have issued our report thereon dated July 21, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.